alecjonas/Forecasting_Walmart_Sales/README.md

 * Conduct more tests to establish the validity of the model
 * Explore more complex forecasting methodology such as ARIMA
 * Continue to adjust and review how the daily distribution compares to the final results
+* Examine weekly patterns in order to improve the daily distribution
+* Adjust daily distribution for holidays and events that may affect sales

 This project was very exciting to work on and I look forward to continuing my analysis.
 The implications for this model have major strategic benefits to businesses.